Analytic Bergman operators in the semiclassical limit: Brg quantization

 where $M_{f_{\hbar}}: L^2_{\Phi}( \CM^n) \to L^2_{\Phi}( \CM^n)$ is the operator of multiplication by the function $f_{\hbar}$.
 We call $f_{\hbar}$ the {symbol} of the {Berezin-Toeplitz operator} $T_{f_{\hbar}}$. \end{defi}

 \begin{remark} In \cite{sj-96}, Berezin-Toeplitz operators on $ \CM^n$ were denoted by $ \widetilde{\Op}_{ \hbar, 0}$. \end{remark}

-The relation between the Berezin-Toeplitz and the complex Weyl quantizations of $ \CM^n$ is given in the next proposition, where we identify $\Lambda_\Phi$ with $\CM^n$. \begin{prop}[{\cite[(1.23)]{sj-96}}, {\cite[Theorem 13.10]{zworski-book-12}}] $ $ \begin{enumerate}[label=\roman*)] \item Let $f_{\hbar} \in S( \CM^n)$ admit an asymptotic expansion in powers of $\hbar$.
+The relation between the Berezin-Toeplitz and the complex Weyl quantizations of $ \CM^n$ is given in the next proposition, where we identify $\Lambda_\Phi$ with $\CM^n$. \begin{prop}[{\cite[(1.23)]{sj-96}}, {\cite[Theorem 13.10]{zworski-book-12}}] $ $ \begin{enumerate}[label=\roman*)] \item Let $f_{\hbar} \in S( \CM^n)$ admit an asymptotic expansion in powers of $\hbar$ (in the topology of $S(\CM^n)$).
 Let $T_{f_{\hbar}}$ be the Berezin-Toeplitz operator of symbol $f_{\hbar}$.
 Then, we have:

 where $b_{ \hbar} \in S( \Lambda_{ \Phi})$ admits an asymptotic expansion in powers of $\hbar$ given, for all $z \in \Lambda_{ \Phi} \simeq \CM^n$, by

 \item Let $b_{ \hbar} \in S( \Lambda_{ \Phi})$ admit an asymptotic expansion in powers of $ \hbar$.
 Then, there exists a function $f_{\hbar} \in S( \CM^n)$ such that: